un response to peacekeeper sex abuse:

 Code blue confronts the un

-Over the past two months, the Code Blue Campaign has been corresponding with the senior-most levels of the UN - Secretary-General Antonio Guterres, and Under-Secretary-General for Field Support Mr. Atul Khare - with key questions about how the UN responds to allegations of sexual abuse involving UN personnel.
+Over the past several months, the Code Blue Campaign has been corresponding with the senior-most levels of the UN - Secretary-General Antonio Guterres, and Under-Secretary-General for Field Support Mr. Atul Khare - with key questions about how the UN responds to allegations of sexual abuse involving UN personnel.
 These exchanges were initially spurred by a November 2017 report of child sex abuse allegedly committed by an UN international civilian (non-military) personnel in the Democratic Republic of the Congo (DRC) - we wanted to understand what happens, in real-time, when the UN learns of a possible sexual predator within its midst.

 The UN's stunning failure to definitively answer these critical questions underscores the need for our proposed Special Court Mechanism, which would relieve the UN of its conflict of interest.
 In the meantime, the Code Blue Campaign will keep up the pressure and demand these long overdue answers.

 Following the announcement of alleged child sex abuse committed by one of the UN's international civilian personnel in the DRC, the Code Blue Campaign wrote to the UN Secretary-General with a series of critical questions about how the UN was handling that case.

 Download: Latest UN Sex Assault Raises Urgent Questions

 Under-Secretary-General for Field Support Atul Khare wrote back to the Code Blue Campaign with general comments about the UN's procedures and practice, and indicating that the UN would not provide answers to specific questions about the ongoing case in the DRC.

 Download: USG Atul Khare Response to AIDS-Free World, 28 November 2017